Student-Hackathons/Mail-Bot/README.md

 A bot to send reminders and notifications to hackers about announcements.

-# Folder structure
+# Contents

 Source code are inside src directory.

-`announcements` -> `Sending mails for announcing or updates`.
+ `Sending mails for announcing or updates`

+      - JoinDiscord.py
+      - ReminderMail.py
+      - SocialAnnouncements.py

+    .
+    ├── JoinDiscord.py                                # Mail Template for Joining Discord
+    ├── ReminderMail.py                             # Mail Template for Reminders for hackers
+    └── SocialAnnouncements.py             # Mail Template for Social Annoucements

-No external modules are required for now cuz we are using inbuilt mails.
+No external modules are required for now, we are using inbuilt mails.